iterative/dvc.org/static/docs/commands-reference/status.md

   name defined using the `dvc remote` command.
 Implies `--cloud`.

 - `-a`, `--all-branches` - compares cache content against all Git branches.
-  Instead of checking just the workspace, it checks against all other branches of this workspace.
+  Instead of checking just the workspace, it runs the same status command in all the branches of this repo.
 The corresponding branches are shown in the status output.
 Applies only if `--cloud` or a remote is specified.

 - `-T`, `--all-tags` - compares cache content against all Git tags.
 Both the `--all-branches` and `--all-tags` options cause DVC to check more than just